 “Mind” the generation gap by meeting and interviewing someone of another generation, then writing a play inspired by their life stories.
-Teens age 14-18 and elders age 60 and up are welcome to apply.
+Teens age 14-19 and elders age 60 and up are welcome to apply.
 A group of 14 participants

 No playwriting or theatre experience is necessary, but enthusiasm and commitment

 to the project is essential!

 Read about Mind the Gap as featured in: